Therapy - Frequently Asked Questions

-It depends on the nature of the problem and your goals.
+It depends on the nature of the problem and the person's goals.
 We work in the shortest time frame possible and the average number of sessions is about 10.
 If your goal for therapy is to address a specific problem or situation, we may need only a few sessions.
 When situations are more complex, or when an individual is seeking deeper changes in personality, then more sessions are needed to create permanent change.

 Can I claim a rebate?

-Do you write reports for court?
+Do you write reports?